nodejs/node/doc/api/quic.md

 Emitted after the `QuicSocket` has been destroyed and is no longer usable.

-The `'close'` event will not be emitted multiple times.
+The `'close'` event will only ever be emitted once.

 #### Event: `'endpointClose'`
 <!-- YAML